libretro/docs/docs/library/flycast.md

 ## Background

-Flycast is a multi-platform Sega Dreamcast emulator.
+Flycast is a multi-platform Sega Dreamcast, NAOMI, and Atomiswave emulator.

 ### Why use this core?